dhikdhiks/dhikdhiks/suradems.md

-# 💫 About Me:
+# 💫 About Me

-🚀 About Me<br>I'm passionate about networking, system administration, and full-stack development.
-My expertise spans across:<br><br>Networking: Cisco & MikroTik<br>Linux Server: Administration & Deployment<br>Web Development: HTML, CSS, JavaScript, PHP, Laravel<br>Programming: Python, IoT, and AI<br>I love working on innovative projects, exploring new technologies, and sharing my knowledge with the community.
-Let's connect and collaborate!<br><br>🌍 Open to new challenges and learning opportunities!
+---

+### 🚀 Who Am I?
+I'm a tech enthusiast with a passion for **networking**, **system administration**, and **full-stack development**.
+My expertise spans across multiple domains, and I thrive on solving complex problems while exploring cutting-edge technologies.

+---

+### 🔧 My Expertise

+- **Networking**:
+  - Cisco & MikroTik configurations
+  - Network design, troubleshooting, and optimization

+- **Linux Server**:
+  - System administration & deployment
+  - Automation with Bash scripting

+- **Web Development**:
+  - Frontend: HTML, CSS, JavaScript
+  - Backend: PHP, Laravel
+  - APIs, RESTful services, and database management

+- **Programming**:
+  - Python (automation, IoT, AI/ML)
+  - Scripting and application development

+- **Other Skills**:
+  - IoT projects and hardware integration
+  - Artificial Intelligence and Machine Learning basics

+---

+### 🌟 What I Love Doing
+- Working on **innovative projects** that push the boundaries of technology.
+- Exploring **new tools and frameworks** to stay ahead in the tech world.
+- Sharing my knowledge through **tutorials, blogs, and open-source contributions**.

 ## 🌐 Socials: